Our Team

 Paraprofessional

-Heather is currently Elementary Para Educator.
-She has worked in education for more than 10 years, as a: preschool teacher, tutor with the AmeriCorps program, and para in both elementary and high school resource rooms.
-For the last few years has been a para in a self-contained special education classroom both in-person and online.
+Heather is an Elementary Para Educator with more than 10 years experience as a preschool teacher, tutor with the AmeriCorps program, and para in both elementary and high school resource rooms.
+She currently works in a self-contained special education classroom both in-person and online.
 Heather is a parent of an adult child with a physical disability.
 During the school years she learned how parents can navigate the system to assure that their child’s classroom needs are met.
-During her time in special education Heather has grown in knowledge through both the SESC classes, experience and her own research.
+During her time in special education Heather has grown in knowledge through both the SESC classes, experience, and her own research.

 Special Education Teacher